PoslinskiNet/ember-testing-guide/README.md

 # Animations

-When we need to make sure that our app finished all the animations, we should use the proper test helper.
-Don't worry, `ember-test-helpers` covers this case.
-To do so, just use
+When we need to make sure that our app finished all the animations, `ember-test-helpers` covers this case.
+You can use

 ```javascript
 await settled()